mithatercan/vanilla-js-spa/README.md

 # JavaScript SPA

 This is a simple try for single page application.
-Routing and rendering views. `Note : ` The application is not pixel perfect.
+Routing and rendering views.
+This application is not pixel perfect.

 [Check live demo here](https://javascript-spa.netlify.app/)